DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/debugging-tests.md

 * Add the **Debug** action to a particular place in a test.
 When test execution reaches this action, it pauses.
 * Enable the **Debug mode** option for a run configuration in the **Run Configurations** dialog.
 In this case, test run is paused before the first test action.
 * Enable the **Pause the test when it fails** option for a run configuration in the **Run Configurations** dialog.
-TestCafe Studio enters the debug mode when a test fails.
+TestCafe Studio automatically enters the debug mode when a test fails.

 IMAGE

 Once the test run is paused, you can open browser's developer tools and debug.

-The browser window's footer displays buttons that allow you to ...
+During debugging, the browser window displays the footer with the following buttons:

-* The **Unlock Page** button allows you to unlock the tested page and interact with its elements.
+* The **Unlock Page** button unlocks the tested page and allows you to interact with its elements.
-* The **Resume** button allows you to continue test execution.
+* The **Resume** button continues test execution.
-* The **Next Action** button allows you to go to the next test action.
+* The **Next Action** button allows you to step to the next test action.

 IMAGE